 - Don’t pay for extra features on the premium girl’s account.
 Most of the time, they won’t deliver on their promises even if you give them extra money.
 They just want to take the additional money made from their fans who believe in them and not provide anything in return.
 There are some girls who follow through on what they say, but you need to read reviews on these specific girls to see if that’s the case.
 If there aren’t any reviews, I wouldn’t risk it.

 - Don’t believe anyone when they say that you can have a free subscription to someone’s profile.
-Usually, they just lead you to click on a link that will steal your information.
+Usually, they just lead you to click on a link that will steal your personal, financial, or banking information.
 There is no way to have a free subscription to someone’s profile, you need to pay the monthly fee set up by the user you want to follow unless they have a deal going on.

 - Don’t give money to anyone unless its directly through the official way to pay on OnlyFans.
 If someone asks for money outside of the OnlyFans system, chances are they are only trying to scam you and won’t give you what you paid for.
 They can also drain your bank account if you provided them with your financial information.